ramrao0102/cs5293sp22-project0/README.md

 * In the Incident_ORI, we check if the strings OK0140200, EMSSTAT, 14005, and 14009 do not exist.
 If they do not then we add NULL in the field.

 9) Once this is created, then we create a list of lists from this flat_list.
 Each inner list has length 5, which is the number of fields in the database.
+   The database name is project0database.

-10) A function is then written to create a database in /home/ramrao0102 and it is called trial database.
+10) A function is then written to create a database in /home/ramrao0102/project0 and it is called trial database.
 A table is added to this database with the following fields: Date/Time, Incident No, Location, Nature, Incident_ORI.

 11) The table is committed to the database.